-The results from the reference run $K_T \times 1.0$, with the original value of the eddy diffusion coefficient, are shown in Figure 2(b).
+The results from the reference run $K_T \times 1.0$ , with the original value of the eddy diffusion coefficient, are shown in Figure 2(b).
 The simulations reproduce the real latitudinal as well as temporal variations with the variability in the solar flux.
-The zonal mean TEC distributions are symmetric around the equator, with maximum amplitudes of about 70 TECU.
-The TEC values decrease towards the high latitudes.
-The distribution of TEC highly depends on the ionization of neutrals and various processes such as transport and recombination.
-The TEC amplitude variations reflect the effects of solar activity and compositional changes.
+The zonal mean TEC distributions are symmetric about the equator, with maximum amplitudes of about 70 TECU.
+The TEC

+180 values decrease towards the high latitudes.
+The distribution of TEC highly depends on the ionization of neutrals and different processes such as transport and recombination.
+The TEC amplitude variations reflect the effect of solar activity and composition changes.

-The $K_T \times 0.75$ run results are shown in Figure 2(a).
-It shows an increase of TEC in the low- to mid-latitude region in comparison to the reference run.
+The KT × 0.75 run results are shown in Figure 2(a).
+It shows an increase of TEC in the low- to mid-latitude region in comparison to reference run.
 The reduction of turbulence leads to slower transport and an increase in TEC.
-Figure 2(c) shows the zonal mean TEC for the $K_T \times 1.25$ run.
-In comparison to the reference run, TEC is reduced by a significant amount.
-These results show that eddy diffusion has a direct impact on TEC.
+Figure 2(c) shows zonal mean TEC for the KT × 1.25 run.
+In comparison to the reference run, TEC is decreased to a significant amount.
+These results show that eddy diffusion has a direct effect on TEC.

 Figure 3(a) shows the global mean TEC (GTEC) as simulated by the three different runs along with the F10.7 index (white curve).
-It shows an obvious 27 day variation of GTEC corresponding to the F10.7 index variations, but with a slightly different delay for the different runs.
-The GTEC values vary from about 8 TECU to maximum values of about 15 TECU for the reference run corresponding to the solar flux variation.
+It shows an obvious 27 days variation of GTEC according to the F10.7 index variations, but with a slightly different delay for the different runs.
+The GTEC values are varying from about 8 TECU to reach maximum values of about 15 TECU

+190 for the reference run according to solar flux variation.
 It can be seen that TEC increases linearly with F10.7.
-In comparison to the reference run, TEC values decreased significantly for the increased eddy diffusion condition, while it is increased for the reduced eddy diffusion conditions (see also Figure 2).
+In comparison to the reference run, TEC values decreased significantly for the increased eddy diffusion condition, while it is increased for reduced eddy diffusion conditions (See also Figure 2).

-The model input F10.7 index has been calculated according to Eq.(5), but as hourly values in order to calculate the delay and cross-correlation between GTEC and F10.7, which are shown in Figure 3(b).
+The model input F10.7 index has been calculated according to Eq.(5), but as hourly values in order to calculate the delay and the cross-correlation between GTEC and F10.7 shown in Figure 3(b).

-For the reference run $K_T \times 1.0$, the delay is about 24 h, which is close to the value derived from observations as reported by Schmölter et al. (2018, 2020).
-Therefore, the model is capable of reproducing the observed ionospheric delay.
-In the case of reduced eddy diffusion to 75% of the original value in run $K_T \times 0.75$, the delay is somewhat longer (about 25 h).
+For the reference run $K_T \times 1.0$ , the delay is about 24 h, which is close to the value derived from observations as reported by Schmölter et al. (2018, 2020).
+Hence, the model is capable of reproducing the observed ionospheric delay.
+In the case of reduced eddy diffusion to 75% of the original value in run $K_T \times 0.75$ , the delay is somewhat longer (about 25 h).
 This indicates that the delay increases due to the slower transport processes in this run.
-In line with this, with increased transport in the run $K_T \times 1.25$, the delay reduces to 20 h.
-These results suggest that an increase in the eddy diffusion leads to faster transport processes and an increased loss rate, resulting in a decrease of the ionospheric time delay.
-The loss rates are discussed
+In line with this, in the case of increased transport in

 Figure 2.
-CTIPe simulated daily mean zonal mean TEC for the runs (a) $K_T \times 0.75$, (b) $K_T \times 1.0$ (reference), and (c) $K_T \times 1.25$.
+CTIPe simulated daily mean zonal mean TEC for the runs (a) $K_T \times 0.75$ , (b) $K_T \times 1.0$ (reference), and (c) $K_T \times 1.25$ .
 The white curves show the input F10.7 index.

-Figure 3. (a) Time series of modeled GTEC for different runs (a) $K_T \times 0.75$, (b) $K_T \times 1.0$ (reference), and (c) $K_T \times 1.25$, together with F10.7 given as a gray line. (b) Cross-correlation, and the delay between global mean TEC and F10.7 for the different runs.
+Figure 3. (a) Time series of modeled GTEC for different runs (a) $K_T \times 0.75$ , (b) $K_T \times 1.0$ (reference), and (c) $K_T \times 1.25$ , together with F10.7 given as a gray line. (b) Cross-correlation, and the delay between global mean TEC and F10.7 for the different runs.